oracle-livelabs/database/23cfree/property-graphs-setup/property-graphs-setup.md

     ![Command to start SQL](images/startup-sql.png)

 2. On the left side menu, you'll see hol23c_freepdb1 underneath Oracle Connections.
 Double click it to open the connection.

+    >**Note:** If you do **not** see the hol23c_freepdb1 connection available on the menu, please complete Task 3: Add the user connection and then go to step 4.

     ![Open the connection](images/hol23c-connection.png)

 3. Fill out the connection information with your password.
 The default password we will be using throughout this lab is Welcome123.
 If you have changed yours, please use that one.
 After you click okay, you should be connected to your user.